Otosirieze Obi-Young

 Otosirieze Obi-Young (born 1994) is a Nigerian writer, editor, culture journalist and curator.
 He is editor of Open Country Mag.
 He was editor of Folio Nigeria, a then CNN affiliate, and former deputy editor of Brittle Paper.
 In 2019, he won the inaugural The Future Awards Africa Prize for Literature.
 He has been described as among the "top curators and editors from Africa."

 Career

 Obi-Young was born in Aba, Nigeria.
 He studied at the University of Nigeria, Nsukka.
 He taught at Godfrey Okoye University, Enugu.
 He attended the Iowa Writers' Workshop.

 He has served on the judging panel of the Gerald Kraak Prize, an initiative for writing and visual art about on gender, social justice and sexuality.
 He was a judge for the Miles Morland Foundation Writing Scholarship.
-He is an editor at 14, Nigeria's first queer art collective.
+He was non-fiction editor at 14, Nigeria's first queer art collective.
 He is the founder of the Art Naija Series anthologies, which include Enter Naija: The Book of Places and Work Naija: The Book of Vocations.